210823-Enterprise/demos/data-structures-&-algorithms/LinkedLists/README.md

 # Linked Lists
 - A Linked List is a data structure for storing a collection of items (like an array!).
 - Linked Lists are dynamic meaning that they can increase or decrease in size.
-- Linked Lists allow you to insert data, shifting over all the other elements in the collection.
+- Linked Lists allow you to insert data, *without* shifting over all the other elements in the collection.
 See the below two images to understand the differences between an Array and a LinkedList.

 Notice that the Array is static and cannot be re-sized whereas the Linked List can have more elements (which we'll call **Nodes** added to it.)